-The first step is to ensure your birds have a clean environment where chicks can eat, drink and rest without being harmed by bacteria or virus.
+The first step is to ensure your birds have a clean environment where chicks can eat, drink and rest without being harmed by bacteria or viruses.

-You can achieve this by following a clear and comprehensive cleaning and disinfection program each time birds leave the farm, regardless of whether the previous flock had any health issues.
-A late infection might not have harmed fully grown birds with a well developed immune system and protected by the vaccination program, but the pathogens remaining in the environment could be much more dangerous for day-old chicks still building up their own defences.
+You can achieve this by following a clear and comprehensive cleaning and disinfection program each time birds leave the farm regardless of whether the previous flock had any health issues.
+A late infection might not have harmed fully grown birds with a well-developed immune system and that were protected by the vaccination program, but the pathogens remaining in the environment could be much more dangerous for day-old chicks still building up their own defences.

 The cleaning procedure must include all rooms in direct or indirect contact with the poultry houses, such as service rooms and storage facilities for dead birds.

 Feed bins and feeding lines are difficult to wash and disinfect.
-If this is not possible, fill them with feed or a feed ingredient, for example maize, mixed with a high-dosage disinfectant during the cleaning period, then empty them completely.
+If this is not possible, fill them with feed or a feed ingredient, likee maize mixed with a high-dosage disinfectant during the cleaning period, then empty them completely.

-Water lines must be filled with a cleaning solution and then flushed thoroughly.
-Then reinstall all equipment and start with the disinfection.
+Water lines must be filled with a cleaning solution and flushed thoroughly, then reinstall all equipment and start with the disinfection.

 There are several chemicals available for disinfection — choose whichever best fits your own situation.
 In general, the best results are achieved with liquid disinfectants followed by fumigation.
-In any case, follow closely the manufacturer’s specific instructions.
-The best disinfectant will not work if it needs a 20˚ C temperature to achieve the correct chemical reaction but is used during winter at 0˚ C – or if it needs to be used at a 5% concentration but is diluted to 1%.
+In any case, follow the manufacturer’s specific instructions closely.
+The best disinfectant will not work if it needs a 20˚ C temperature to achieve the correct chemical reaction but is used during winter at 0˚ C, or if it needs to be used at a 5% concentration but is diluted to 1%.

 Remember that removing the litter and washing reduces 90% of microbiological load, while disinfection in general achieves only a 10% reduction.

 After liquid disinfection has finished and all equipment has been reinstalled, this is time to fumigate.
-To be effective use the right concentration (normally calculated in m³) at the correct temperature (for example for formaldehyde >20 ̊C) for the correct time.
-Then ventilate the house to remove any chemical residue.
+To be effective, use the right concentration (normally calculated in m³) at the correct temperature for the correct time, then ventilate the house to remove any chemical residue.

 All people involved with the disinfection must be properly protected with masks, gloves, goggles and overalls according to the chemical’s safety guidelines.
-This is not only necessary for human welfare, but will ensure that all operations are performed in the right way.
+This is not only necessary for human welfare but will also ensure that all operations are performed in the right way.

 To test if the procedure has been successful, take samples at the end of the process.
 Swabs must include all surfaces and equipment.
-The effectiveness is measured by Total Viable Count (TVC) per cm², which represents the quantity of micro-organisms on a surface.
-Remember, the aim is NOT to achieve sterilisation, but to reduce contamination to a minimum.
+The effectiveness is measured by total viable count (TVC) per cm², which represents the quantity of microorganisms on a surface.
+Remember: The aim is NOT to achieve sterilization but to reduce contamination to a minimum.

 If you do not achieve these results, look again at your procedure and ascertain what went wrong and what must be changed.

-The most common reasons for failure are use of the wrong disinfectant for a particular situation; its poor application so that it does not come in contact with the microbiota; staff not being well trained or equipped; not allocating the adequate time for the different procedures; and reinfecting the cleaned houses by vermin and/or people.
+The most common reasons for failure are use of the wrong disinfectant for a particular situation, poor application of disinfectant so that it does not come in contact with the microbiota, staff not being well trained or equipped, not allocating the adequate time for the different procedures, and reinfecting the cleaned houses by vermin and/or people.

 When a house is clean, keep it clean.
 Keep doors closed and put footbaths at every entrance with a boot change for everyone.

-Finally, do remember there is a direct correlation between cleaning and final performance.
-Have a precise program for your cleaning procedure based on the chemicals chosen, and follow it without any shortcuts.
-Your aim is not to eliminate all micro-organisms – but to decrease them to a minimum.
-Once you succeed in keeping your poultry houses clean, you have made the first step to give your birds the best chance of performing to potential and so maximising the financial return.
+Finally, remember there is a direct correlation between cleaning and final performance.
+Have a precise program for your cleaning procedure based on the chemicals chosen and follow it without any shortcuts.
+Your aim is not to eliminate all microorganisms but to decrease them to a minimum.
+Once you succeed in keeping your poultry houses clean, you have made the first step to giving your birds the best chance of performing to potential and therefore maximizing the financial return.